Elixeum/docs/README.md

 ## How to write documentation

-This is **public** Elixeum platform documenation soon available on `docs.elixeum.cloud`.
+This is **public** Elixeum platform documentation soon available on `docs.elixeum.cloud`.
 Goals of this documentation is to provide description, examples and guides how to integrate with Elixeum platform.

 ### Create a page

-At the begining just select in which part of documentation your text should be and create sub-folder or just `.md` file and write your text.
+At the beginning just select in which part of documentation your text should be and create sub-folder or just `.md` file and write your text.

 ### Markdown

-All documentation is using Markdown for formatting your text, this documenation system has few extensions like Mermaid for diagrams or tabs for - obviously - tabs which can be used for code examples in various languages.
+All documentation is using Markdown for formatting your text, this documentation system has few extensions like Mermaid for diagrams or tabs for - obviously - tabs which can be used for code examples in various languages.

 Some of these are used in `rules.md` so go and have a look at it :smile: